 - Thin skin, bruising and slower wound healing

 Side effects of inhaled corticosteroids

 When using inhaled corticosteroids, some of the drug may deposit in your mouth and throat instead of making it to your lungs.
 This can cause:

 - Fungal infection in the mouth (oral thrush)

 If you gargle and rinse your mouth with water — don't swallow — after each puff on your corticosteroid inhaler, you may be able to avoid mouth and throat irritation.
-Although some researchers have speculated that inhaled corticosteroid drugs slow growth rates in children who use them for asthma, studies show that they don't affect children's final adult height.
+Some researchers have speculated that inhaled corticosteroid drugs may slow growth rates in children who use them for asthma.

 Side effects of topical corticosteroids